-Throughout the growing season trim and pinch back as you wish to maintain the plant shape.
+Throughout the growth, season trim and pinch back as you wish to maintain the plant shape.
 Deadhead the flowers promptly to encourage more blooms.

 If expecting frost, cover plants to avoid losing them.

-Portulaca seeds can be sown directly into the garden in the springtime after the last frost.
-Start seed indoors, 6 to 8 weeks before the predicted last frost.
+Portulaca seeds can be sown directly into the spring garden after the last frost.
+Start seed indoors 6 to 8 weeks before the predicted last frost.

 Seedlings can be set out following the last frost.